VasekS/VasekS/README.md

 ### Hi, I'm Vaclav 👋

-I am a self-taught web developer with with a shared love for both code and aesthetics.
+I am a frontend developer with with shared love for both code and aesthetics.
 My goal is always to use the right technology to do things better, faster and easier.
 I believe in the power of a diverse and unified team, and I pride myself in my approach of solving problems creatively.
 Let's build together!<br />

 ## Find me around the web 🌎: <a href="https://github.com/sponsors/VasekS/"><img align="left" width="150" height="150" src="https://octodex.github.com/images/daftpunktocat-thomas.gif"></a>
 - Freelancing on <a href="https://www.upwork.com/freelancers/vaclavsekret">Upwork</a>